 Facebook and Instagram ad campaigns are a great way to give your business the quick post-holiday boost in sales that you need.
 They are affordable easily targeted.
 Pinterest is another popular avenue for retailers, especially niche or boutique store owners.
 Interest and attention quickly snowball and a single product could help your small business have the best January and February on record.

-Not only should you leverage the influx of customers to grow your loyalty and customer resource management, but you can also use it analyze the high and lowlights of the season.
+Not only should you leverage the influx of customers to grow your loyalty and customer resource management, but you can also use it to analyze the highlights and lowlights of the season.

 With a large number of sales comes valuable data.
 It’s important that this data is broken down in a meaningful way through your retail point of sale, allowing you to take the action required to improve your sales during the post-holiday season and throughout the rest of the year.